-- Combination skin is characterized by an oily t-zone and dryness elsewhere on the face
+- Combination skin is characterized by both oily and dry areas on the face.

-- It is largely due to genetics but may be improved by a good skin routine, exercise and reduced stress
+- It is caused by genetics, but may be improved by a good skin care routine and exercise

-- This skin type requires the strategic application of products to suit the skin’s varied needs
+- Combination skin requires the strategic application of products to suit the skin’s varied needs

-Combination skin is often considered difficult to care for.
-But with the right combination of products and skin care routines targeted at your skin’s unique issues, it’s possible to keep your combination skin feeling and looking healthy and balanced.
+Combination skin is often considered difficult to care for because it can cause a wide range of skin issues.
+However, with the right combination of products and a skin care routine targeted at your skin’s unique concerns, it’s possible to keep your combination skin feeling and looking healthy and balanced.